 5. Side-Swept Glam

 Cuts with longer hair on the fringe area can be styled with the bangs sweetly parted to one side and the rest of the hair combed in place.
-For some hold and shine (and a bit of lift), start with a blowdrying lotion before blowdrying and finish with a tiny amount of wax balm, like Bed Head by TIGI Joyride, distributed near the roots.
+For some hold and shine (and a bit of lift), start with a blowdrying lotion before blowdrying and finish with a tiny amount of wax balm distributed near the roots.
 Comb it through your strands in a downward motion using your fingers for some modern tousle.

 6. Sleek Long Hair